RheaMars/socket-io-example/README.md

 - An Admin page gives an overview of all current Rooms and their occupancy
 - The connected Clients are able to exchange messages via text chat and to drag elements, which are synced on drag.

+Note: This example is not handling disconnections and reconnections of the Clients.
+After programming this example and deploying it on Render I learned that dis- and reconnections are a pretty common thing when you walk around in the world of Sockets.
+So just see this repo as an inspiration but keep in mind that this code can't be used in production as it is. :)

 ## How to test on localhost?

 - Checkout the repository.